Jacopo Fortunato

 Jacopo Fortunato (born 31 January 1990) is an Italian footballer who plays as a midfielder for San Donà.

 Career

 Internazionale

 Fortunato joined Lombard club Internazionale along with Riccardo Bocalon in January 2008 from Veneto club Treviso for a total of €900,000 in co-ownership deals.
-In June 2008, Inter bought the remain 50% registration rights of both players for a total of €900,000.
+In June 2008, Inter bought the remaining 50% registration rights of both players for a total of €900,000.